fchollet/keras-blog/content/building-a-simple-keras-and-deep-learning-rest-api.md

 Once we have the output of the request, `r`, we can check if the classification is a success (or not) and then loop over `r["predictions"]`.

-To run this script, first ensure `run_keras_server.py` has been executed and the Flask web server is currently running &mdash; from there, execute the following command in a separate shell:
+To run execute `simple_request.py`, first ensure `run_keras_server.py` (i.e., the Flask web server) is currently running.
+From there, execute the following command in a separate shell:

 ```sh
 $ python simple_request.py